Analysis of the heavy quarkonium states $h_c$ and $h_b$ with QCD sum rules: QCD sum rules for the heavy quarkonium states

 We carry out the Borel transforms (and the derivatives) with respect to the variable $P^2=-p^2$ to obtain the Borel sum rules (and the moments sum rules), and write down the following results at the phenomenological side,

 where the $s_0$ are the continuum threshold parameters.

 In the following, we briefly outline the operator product expansion for the correlation functions $\Pi_{\mu\nu\alpha\beta}(p)$ in perturbative QCD.
-We contract the quark fields in the correlation functions $\Pi_{\mu\nu\alpha\beta}(p)$ with Wick theorem firstly:
+The Feynman diagram for the leading-order perturbative contribution is shown in Fig.2.
+We calculate the diagram using the Cutkosky's rule to obtain the leading-order spectral densities $\rho_{0}(s)$,